Gustavo Bou

-Gustavo Leonardo Bou (/boʊ/ BOH, [ɡusˈtaβo leoˈnaɾðo ˈβow]; born 18 February 1990) is an Argentine professional football player who plays as a forward for the New England Revolution in Major League Soccer.
+Gustavo Leonardo Bou (/boʊ/ BOH, [ɡusˈtaβo leoˈnaɾðo ˈβow]; born 18 February 1990) is a former Argentine professional footballer who played as a forward.

 Bou's professional career began in 2008 at the age of 18 with River Plate, under coach Diego Simeone.
-During his career he has played in Argentina, Ecuador, Mexico, and the United States.
+During his career he has played in Argentina, Ecuador, Mexico and the United States.

-While playing in Argentina, Bou was on the team that won the 2007–08 Toreno Clasura tournament, the 2011–12 Primera B Nacional with River Plate, the 2014 Torneo Transición and 2018–19 Primera División with Racing Club de Avellaneda ("Racing").
+While playing in Argentina, Bou was on the team that won the 2007–08 Toreno Clasura tournament, the 2011–12 Primera B Nacional with River Plate, the 2014 Torneo Transición and 2018–19 Primera División with Racing Club de Avellaneda.
 He was the top goal scorer in the 2015 Copa Libertadores with eight goals.

 Bou is often referred to by his nickname La Pantera ("The Panther").
 He has a tattoo of a panther on his left arm in honor of the moniker.
-When asked about its meaning in a 2019 interview, Bou compared his playing style to that of a panther, saying, "A panther is always ready to pounce on an opportunity...
+When asked about its meaning in a 2019 interview, Bou compared his playing style to that of a panther, saying, "A panther is always ready to pounce on an opportunity [...]
 A panther does not leave.
 It hides."

 Career

 River Plate

 Bou started his career in the youth ranks of Club Comunicaciones Concordia.
 At the age of 14, he joined River Plate's reserve team, where manager Diego Simeone later offered him a contract to join the senior team.
-On 23 March 2008, Bou made his debut for River Plate against Vélez Sarsfield.
-He played in the 43rd minute of the match, substituting for Mauro Rosales.
+On 23 March 2008, Bou made his debut for River Plate against Vélez Sarsfield, coming on for Mauro Rosales in the 43rd minute of the match.

-While Bou was with River Plate, he was called up for the 2007 U-17 World Cup in Korea, but was unable to participate due to a partial tear of a lateral ligament and meniscus.
+While Bou was with River Plate, he was called up for the 2007 U-17 World Cup in South Korea, but was unable to participate due to a partial tear of a lateral ligament and meniscus.

 Bou scored his first goal in a match against Newell's Old Boys on the 12th week of the Torneo Apertura 2008.
 He played sparingly during the 2010-11 season, and the team was later relegated to Primera B Nacional (Argentina's second division).